contextmap/example-docker-community-edition/README.md

 - Git
 - Spring JPA / Cloud / Web

+Also some other information will be documented like feature files, architectural decision records, exemplary code, glossary, ...

 ## How To's

 ### How to generate documentation for the first time